 The campaign associates living tobacco-free with desirable hip-hop lifestyles through a variety of interactive marketing tactics including the use of traditional paid media, engagement through multiple digital platforms, and outreach at the local level.

-"Fresh Empire" is dedicated to encouraging hip-hop youth to reach their goals of being successful, attractive, and in control through the tagline "Keep it Fresh: Live Tobacco Free," which emphasizes to youth that living tobacco-free will help them achieve their idealized self-image.
-The following key message areas form the basis for campaign advertising:
+"Fresh Empire" encourages hip-hop youth to reach their goals of being successful, attractive, and in control through a tagline emphasizing that living tobacco-free will help them achieve their idealized self-image.
+Messages aim to:

 1. Based on 2013 data from NYTS on experimentation and openness to smoking among youth and 2014 youth population estimates from the U.S. Census Bureau.

 2. U.S. Department of Health and Human Services (USDHHS).
 A Report of the Surgeon General: How Tobacco Smoke Causes Disease: What It Means to You (Consumer Booklet).
 Atlanta, GA: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health; 2010.